truenas/documentation/content/CORETutorials/Sharing/WebDAVShare.md

 TrueNAS supports (WebDAV), or Web-based Distributed Authoring and Versioning.
 WebDAV makes it easy to share a TrueNAS dataset and its contents over the web.

-To create a new share, make sure a dataset is available with all the data for sharing.
+To create a new share, ensure a dataset is available with all the data for sharing.

 ## Share Configuration